shardsofblue/virginia-court-data-plea-deals/process-notes_rready.md

   	    * CR07000117-00 (Z.)
   	* **Solution:**
   	  * _Combination of hand cleaning, Excel functions, and [OpenRefine.org](www.openrefine.org)_
-  	  * Reduced all crime codes to show a maximum of one level of subsection
+  	  * Reduced many crime codes to one level of subsection
   	  * Standardized punctuation
   	  * In some cases, pulled the subsection name instead of the chapter name
   	  * Stripped prefix letters
   	  * Broke multiple crime code entries into two fields.
+Dropped info for charges that were paired.
-  	    * _SEAN: If I append these to the bottom, it will create more records.
+  	    * If I append these to the bottom, it will create more records.
 But if I ignore them, they are effectively being erased.
-I think I should append them; what do you think?_
+Analysis shows they make up less than 1% of the data (.33%).
   * **Grouping by crime type**
     * Excel pivot table grouped by crime code chapter or subsection's looked-up text
       * _SEAN: In my pivot table, should I be running average of average trial sentence or sum of average trial sentence?_
     * Compute difference between average sentence times of plea vs. trial (judge and jury combined)
+  * **Verification**
+  	* Checked rough totals between Excel and SQL

-## 4. ANOVA to determine statistical relevance (using R)
+## 4. Preliminary analysis